-Reservations on the cluster are made via the Slurm Scheduler, which puts the submitted jobs in queue (also called partitions) until resources are allocated.
+Reservations on the cluster are made via the Slurm Scheduler, which puts the submitted jobs in queue until resources are allocated.

-Important: When submitting a job, it is compulsory to mention the following information:
+Important: When submitting a job, it is required to mention the following information:

-- the name of the project assigned to you by the scientific committee (with account = <project name> )
+- account= the name of the group/project assigned to you by the scientific committee (received by e-mail)